At Par With HIMARS! IAF Veteran Decodes Why Armenia Opted For Pinaka MBRLS To Fight Azerbaijan

 It requires no separate survey to position and orient, making the launcher autonomous.
 The launcher features brushless servo motors/drives that facilitate quick laying with accuracy within one milli-radian, allowing the system to respond to fire requests quickly.

-Shoot and Scoot capability enables the launcher to escape counter-battery fire.
-Pinaka support vehicles have matching mobility and logistics commonality.
+The launcher’s Shoot-and-Scoot capability enables it to escape counter-battery fire.
+Pinaka support vehicles share matching mobility and logistics.

 Other reasons for the Armenian choice are likely to be low cost, ready availability, simplicity of operations, assured supply of spares, and availability of future upgrades.

-It would be easy for the Armenian Army to absorb the Pinaka Mk-1 MBRLS based on its familiarity with the Grad system.
+The Armenian Army would easily absorb the Pinaka Mk-1 MBRLS based on its familiarity with the Grad system.
 Our established production capacity for the system and rockets guarantees an unrestricted supply of spares and ammunition.

-India has already developed and tested an enhanced capability Pinaka Mk-2 system with range & accuracy at par with the US M270 & HIMARS.
+India has already developed and tested an enhanced-capability Pinaka Mk-2 system with range and accuracy at par with the US M270 and HIMARS.

 HIMARS-USA